[Edit: I wrote a more succinct update of this post here.]

 Here we see that the proportion of women advanced is higher in blind auditions in the hired, finals, and preliminaries categories, but lower in the semifinals category.
 However, it is highly doubtful that we can conclude anything from this table.

 - The sample sizes are small, and the proportions vary wildly, indicating that the results are not significant.
-No p-values are listed in the table.
-I calculated a Fisher’s exact test for the largest category (hired) and got a p-value of 0.28, far from the significance limit of 0.05.
+No standard errors or p values of the difference in proportions are listed in the table.
+I calculated a Fisher’s exact test for the largest category (hired) and got a p-value of 0.28.

 - The analysis is limited by having only 1–3 orchestras of the blind / non-blind type depending on the category.
 So even if there was clear discrimination, this could be caused by very few people.